 This program is a nationwide, evidence-based, early literacy initiative that encourages caregivers and families to read with their young children.
 Studies have shown that families who start reading aloud to their children at birth help strengthen their language skills and build their vocabulary—two vital steps toward kindergarten readiness.
 Children who are exposed to books and stories before entering school are more likely to succeed academically early on, and those who develop a love of reading at an early age are more motivated to continue learning to read once enrolled in kindergarten.

 How 1,000 Books Before Kindergarten Works:

 The concept is simple; the rewards are priceless.
 Read a book—any book—to your newborn, infant, and/or toddler.
 The goal is to have read 1,000 books before your little one starts kindergarten.
 (Yes, you can repeat books!)
 Does it sound difficult?
 It’s not, if you think about it: If you read just 1 book a night, you will have read about 365 books in a year.
 That is 730 books in two years and 1,095 books in three years!
 Books read to your child during storytimes count as well.
 If you consider that most children start kindergarten at around 5 years of age, you may have more time than you think.

 In celebration of reaching the 1,000 book goal, the final prize is a classic children’s book to keep.
 The 1,000 Books Before Kindergarten log itself is also meant to be a keepsake, with its log of achievements marking a significant time in your child’s life.
 The record includes space to write titles of favorite books read and to illustrate favorite scenes.
 The final page of the record is a certificate to be signed by LPL Youth Services staff.
-With guardian permission, each child who completes the challenge will also have their photo added to a “wall of fame” in the Youth Services department, and displayed on the Library’s Instagram account.
+With guardian permission, each child who completes the challenge will also have their photo added to the “wall of fame” in the Youth Services department, and displayed on the Library’s Instagram account.